benchopt/benchopt/doc/how.rst

 3. Solvers
 ----------

-A solver requires to define three methods:
+A solver must define three methods:

    - ``set_objective(**objective_dict)``: This method will be called with the dictionary ``objective_dict`` returned by the method ``to_dict``